 Due to this, you must invest in a hosting solution that can easily meet varying traffic demands, smoothly scaling up whenever needed.
 It’s also a good idea to establish a good working relationship with your web host — in the event that something goes wrong, feeling comfortable reaching out to them directly (or even visiting them if you choose a host located near you) will make the process of getting back on track significantly simpler.

-In addition to hosting, think about how your platform can meet the fresh challenges of full-time business.
+In addition to hosting, think about how your platform can meet the fresh challenges of a full-time business.
 Multi-channel selling is a common concern today: a merchant can get away with selling through just one channel when they’re just starting out, but when they go full-time, they need to be selling everywhere they can.

 A platform with adjustable tiers will do the trick — most online store builders include a basic plan that you upgrade to an enterprise tier that supports more channels, so it’s ready to expand whenever your business is.